Data-drone/db_ray_serve_setup/README.md

 These have to run on single-user clusters.
 That means that for general access, the devices that hit the service need to have tokens created for them by the user assigned to the cluster.

+This has been tested for MLR 15.4 and currently doesn't work for MLR 16 Beta

 All traffic is routed via the driver-proxy which is not intended for heavy duty scaling so mileage may vary